NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ![Button to create a new organization on nuget.org](media/org-add-new-option.png)

 On the next page, provide the organization name and email address.
-Because nuget.org manages organization and user names together, the organization name must be different from any other existing organization or user accounts.
+Since organization accounts share the same namespace as user accounts, the organization name must be different from any other existing organization or user accounts.
 The email address must also be unique across all accounts.

 ![Add new organization page on nuget.org](media/org-add-new-page.png)

 Once the organization account is created, you are the administrator and can submit packages for the organization and add organization members.

 ### Transform existing account to an organization

+> [!Warning]
+> Account conversion is irreversible: you cannot transform an organization back to a user account.

 If you're managing packages as a team using a single user account and would like to convert that account into an organization, use the **Transform your account to an organization** option on the **Manage Organizations** page: